connor-keating/kent-beck-tdd-python/src/tdd/money-example.md

 The To-Do list keeps us focused on the project goals.
 As you finish items on the list cross them off.
 Don't be afraid to add more items to your list.

+Remember to work in small bite sized chunks and follow the rules of TDD.
+They'll take awhile to sink in!

 - Add two amounts in two different currencies and convert the result given a set of exchange rates.
 - Multiply an amount (price per share) by a number (number of shares) and recieve an amount.

-Remember to work in small bite sized chunks and follow the rules of TDD.
-They'll take awhile to sink in!
+- $5 + 10 CHF = $10 if rate is 2:1
+- $5 * 2 = $10
+- Make "amount" private
+- Dollar side effects?
+- Money rounding?